mmmoli/sveltekit-auth/README.md

 ## /server

 **email-send.ts** — this handles our email sending with AWS SES.
 It only runs server side to keep your credentials hidden.

-**lucia.ts**\- this initializes the lucia-auth package for handling our auth functions.
-It also holds the extra custom fields we added to the user.

 **log.ts**\- special log routine to provide debug info about our app.